For info on our schedule, check out this post.

 Once you’ve sent us your story, we will review it and respond to you via email in about two months.
 If it takes longer than that, please query.

-If we decide we’d like it for our podcast, we’ll send you a contract as a PDF file in email.
-You will sign it and send it back to us either via email (after scanning it), fax, or postal mail.
-Then we’ll pay you via check or PayPal, whichever you indicated on the last page of the contract, and we’ll start producing.
+If we decide we’d like it for our podcast, we’ll send you a contract via an electronic signature application.
+Once completed, we’ll pay you via check or PayPal, whichever you indicated on the last page of the contract, and we’ll start producing.